 What they do: Omega-3s can reduce your risk of heart disease by 30 percent; they soothe inflammation; regulate cholesterol; alleviate symptoms of depression; and help keep your skin glowing.

-To eat: Salmon, rainbow trout, flaxseed, walnuts, tuna, anchovies, sardines
+To eat: Salmon, flaxseed, walnuts, anchovies, sardines

 What they are: Nutrients (vitamins and minerals found in foods) as well as enzymes(proteins in your body that assist in chemical reactions).
 Vitamins A, C, and E are biggies.